yeahml/yeahml/README.md

   dramatically
 - I would appreciate help developing+thinking through this project.
 If you are interested, please reach out via an issue or PR
-- The current implementation is unbearably slow (roughly ~50+% slower), but presently I'm focused on cleaning up the base to be more readable/correct.
+- The current implementation is unbearably slow (roughly ~40+% slower on a supervised mnist classification example), but presently I'm focused on cleaning up the base to be more readable/correct.

 ## Overview